jianglin612/snake-game/README.md

-# Snake Game
+# Spanish Learning Snake Game

-A classic Snake game implemented in JavaScript and HTML5 Canvas, featuring cartoon-style animations and modern visual effects.
+A fun educational twist on the classic Snake game!
+Learn Spanish vocabulary while playing.
+The snake eats Spanish words instead of traditional food, helping you learn vocabulary as you play.

 🎮 [Play the Game](https://jianglin612.github.io/snake-game)